0xFireball/Extrasolar/README.md

   - Extrasolar uses a heavily modified and adapted version of ServiceWire's object proxying as part of its fluent proxying API in addition to several other components originally written from scratch in Extrasolar
+  - Extrasolar uses a more general protocol that can run over any two-way stream system, and is not limited to just TCP or pipes but also supports standard I/O and in-memory streams, and any other two-way stream.
   - ServiceWire is licensed under the Apache License 2.0

 ## License